-A rosemary shrub can grow from 1 to 6 feet tall and spread out to 4 to 6 feet depending on the variety, which makes it a versatile plant in the landscape.
+A rosemary shrub can grow from 1 to 6 feet tall and spread out to 4 to 6 feet depending on the variety.
+This makes it a versatile plant in the landscape.
 If you are looking for a plant for an informal hedge or if you want an attractive groundcover that spills over a wall or planter, rosemary is a great choice.
 Rosemary can also be planted in groups of 3 to 5 in an informal arrangement, spaced at least 6 feet apart.

 Like most herbs, rosemary isn’t a fussy shrub and does best when left alone.
-What they do need is an area with well-drained soil and a sunny exposure (while they can be grown in light shade, the foliage will be sparse and it may not flower).
+What they do need is an area with well-drained soil and a sunny exposure.
+While they can be grown in light shade, the foliage will be sparse and it may not flower.
 Water deeply and allow to the soil to dry out before watering again.
 Rosemary doesn’t like ‘wet feet’, which makes them a great choice for the drought tolerant garden.
 They do equally well in slightly acidic or slightly alkaline soils.
-Rosemary shrubs don’t need regular pruning, although they can be lightly sheared for a more formal appearance.
+Rosemary shrubs don’t need regular pruning.
+Although they can be lightly sheared for a more formal appearance.

 Types of Rosemary to Grow

 Rosemary plants are propagated by cuttings and are generally found in two growing forms: as a shrub or a groundcover.
 There are several varieties available that offer variations in growth habit, foliage and flower color.
 Low-growing varieties include ‘Irene’ or ‘Prostratus’.
-If you like multi-colored foliage, you may want to try ‘Aureus’ with its speckled foliage or ‘Golden Rain’ which has streaks of yellow.
+If you like multi-colored foliage, you may want to try ‘Aureus’ with its speckled foliage.
+‘Golden Rain’ has streaks of yellow.
 While the predominant flower color is blue for most varieties of rosemary, there are white ‘Albus’ and pink ‘Roseus’ flowered varieties available.

-As you can see, rosemary has much more to offer than simply the flavor its leaves add to our favorite foods.
+Rosemary has much more to offer than simply the flavor its leaves add to our favorite foods.
 Why not utilize it to its fullest extent as both an herb and an ornamental plant!